2022 Indonesian student protests

 The 2022 Indonesian student protests, also known as the 11 April demonstrations (Demo 11 April), were a series of protests led mostly by students throughout Indonesia.
 They were triggered by rumours regarding a delay of the 2024 election and proposals of amending the Constitution to allow President Joko Widodo to have a third term.
 They drew attention to food prices and the rising price of cooking oil in Indonesia.
-They were conducted mostly by university and college students in major cities across the country, and much of the organizing was done by the All-Indonesia Students Executive Alliance (BEM-SI).
+They were conducted mostly by university and college students in major cities across the country, and much of the organizing was done by the All-Indonesian Students' Union (BEM-SI).

 The main protests were preceded by a split between BEM-SI and BEM Nusantara, another student alliance, with some separate protests trying to distance themselves from BEM-SI despite similar goals and demands.

 Background

 Rumours of third period and delay of 2024 election

+Several prominent politicians and members of parliament had previously voiced support of the rumours to extend Joko Widodo's term through constitution amendment.
+The support also came from Golkar, National Awakening Party, and National Mandate Party.

 Although the incumbent president Joko Widodo denied his support of third period of terms of office on 15 March, the students that were involved in the protests rejected Jokowi's denyings.
 Jokowi also denied rumous about potential election delay and stated that the election will be held on 14 February 2024.
 Despite his statements, the students stated that they will still hold the protest regardless and did not believe in Jokowi's statements of denying these rumours.

-Previously, several prominent politicians and member of parliaments had voiced support of the rumours to extend Joko Widodo's term through constitution amendment.
-The support also came from Golkar, National Awakening Party, and National Mandate Party.

 Demands

 The All-Indonesian Students Executive Body (BEM SI) revealed four new demands of the 11 April protests, in addition to the previous six demands of the 28 March protests and twelve of 21 October 2021:

 There are some controversies about the original demands of the 11 April protests.
 The protests originally demanded the resignation of the incumbent president Joko Widodo.
 Adian Napitupulu, a politician from the Indonesian Democratic Party of Struggle, stated that the posters featuring such demands were hoaxes.
 Ismail Fahmi, the founder of Drone Emprit and Media Kernels Indonesia, alleges that the hashtags demanding of Jokowi's resignation, #TurunkanJokowi (#DeposeJokowi) and #GoodbyeJokowi were made by certain groups to benefit from the protests.

 BEM SI, the organizer of the protests also stated that they had not demanded Jokowi resign.
-Another students organization Indonesian Students Alliance (AMI) conducted protests in 21 April and demanded seven new demands:
+Another students organization Indonesian Students Alliance (AMI) conducted protests on 21 April and demanded seven new demands: